csswizardry/csswizardry.github.com/_posts/2026-05-07-better-browser-caching-with-no-vary-search.md

 here: not because anything is wrong per se, but because the browser may be doing something surprising unless you know to look for the `No-Vary-Search` header.

+## Unknown Params Should Bust Cache

+One of the trickier practical problems with `No-Vary-Search` is keeping it all in sync.
+The marketing team may start using a new `utm_*` parameter, or an ecommerce team may ship a new filter or facet, and unless that change is reflected in the `No-Vary-Search` header, caching behaviour may well differ from the ideal scenario.

+For that reason, the sensible and defensive default is to **always let new and unknown parameters vary the cache key**.
+In other words, if you do not yet know whether a parameter is meaningful, treat it as semantic until proven otherwise.

+Imagine marketing starts adding new params, e.g.:

+* `?utm_campaign_variant=summer-a`
+* `?utm_campaign_variant=summer-b`

+If those parameters are absent from `No-Vary-Search`, then yes, you will miss out on some caching opportunities, but that is no slower than the situation we’ve lived with all along.
+The worst case scenario is just the status quo: separate cache entries for URLs that are materially the same.

+On the flip side, imagine the ecommerce team introduces:

+* `?material=leather`
+* `?material=canvas`

+If _those_ parameters are absent from `No-Vary-Search`, that is by far the safer outcome.
+We’d much rather let them produce separate cache entries than accidentally fold distinct pages into one.

+This is the same basic principle I recently wrote about in [<cite>When All You Can Do Is All or Nothing, Do Nothing</cite>](/2026/03/when-all-you-can-do-is-all-or-nothing-do-nothing/): when the system lacks the context to be precise, the safer fallback is usually the less clever one.
+In this case, that means allowing unknown parameters to bust cache until someone has explicitly decided they are safe to ignore.

+Again, this is not wasteful—it’s just the same behaviour we’ve always had.

 ## Use It Carefully

 This header is only as good as the assumptions behind it: if two URLs really do